Veterinary biosciences is a biological sciences programme dedicated to those areas of science that underpin veterinary medicine.

 The programme brings together world-renowned veterinary and life scientists.

-This programme will provide you with an understanding of those aspects of animal science which underpin both the role and use of animals in society and in modern veterinary and laboratory animal practice.
+The programme is designed to provide you with the knowledge, philosophy and technical skills that you will need to undertake a fulfilling career in those aspects of animal science which underpin both the role and use of animals in society and in modern veterinary and laboratory animal practice.

 Years 1 and 2

 The first two years of the programme will consist of chemistry, biology, animal husbandry and comparative biomedical sciences such as anatomy and physiology, combined with biomolecular sciences and a wide choice of related subjects.

 Years 3, 4 and 5

 If you progress to Honours (years 3 and 4), in year 3, the focus will be on pathological sciences (for example infectious disease and molecular oncology), and will embrace the principles and effect of drug action.

 The final taught year will include courses on scientific methods, statistics, population medicine, epidemiology and animal welfare, ethics and legislation, with a significant research project.